Heptomino: Packing and tiling

 Of the 108 free heptominoes, 101 satisfy the Conway criterion and 3 more can form a patch satisfying the criterion.
-Thus, only 4 heptominoes fail to satisfy the criterion and, in fact, these 4 are unable to tessellate the plane.
+Only 4 heptominoes fail to satisfy the criterion and these 4 are unable to tessellate the plane.

 Although a complete set of the 108 free heptominoes has a total of 756 squares, it is not possible to tile a rectangle with that set.
 The proof of this is trivial, since there is one heptomino which has a hole.
-It is also impossible to pack them into a 757-square rectangle with a one-square hole because 757 is a prime number.
+It is also impossible to form a 757-square rectangle because 757 is a prime number.

 However, the set of 107 simply connected free heptominoes—that is, the ones without the hole—can tile a 7 by 107 (749-square) rectangle.
-Furthermore, the complete set of free heptominoes can tile three 11 by 23 (253-square) rectangles, each with a one-square hole in the center; the complete set can also tile twelve 8 by 8 (64-square) squares with a one-square hole in the "center".
+Furthermore, the complete set of free heptominoes can tile three 11-by-23 (253-square) rectangles, each with a one-square hole in the center; the complete set can also tile twelve 8 by 8 (64-square) squares with a one-square hole in the "center".